 Campsites in Dorset

-Surrounded by beautiful countryside and rolling hills, this award winning site boasts a stunning location enabling you to enjoy the best of what Devon and Dorset have to offer.
-The site is very well equipped, boasting an onsite shop, children’s play area, special area for ball games, and wonderful coastal walks.
+Surrounded by beautiful countryside and rolling hills, this award winning site boasts a stunning location enabling you to enjoy the best of what Dorset has to offer.
+The site is very well equipped with an onsite shop, children’s play area, area for ball games, and wonderful coastal walks.
 Pets are also welcomed to the site, with designated dog walks available.
-The nearby Charmouth Heritage Coast Centre is home to interactive displays and information on fossils, fossil hunting and the local coastal and marine wildlife.
-Other local attractions include Cricket St Thomas Wildlife Park, Forde Abbey and the Oak Bark Tannery.

 This award-winning and beautiful campsite lies at the foot of the Purbeck Hills in an Area of Outstanding Natural Beauty.
-There is plenty to do onsite including fishing, coastal walks and a children’s play area.
+There is plenty to do onsite and in the surrounding area including fishing, coastal walks and a children’s play area.
 Corfe Castle village is just a ten-minute walk from the site, while the town houses a Railway Museum and Model Village.
-The Swanage Railway steam trains also stop in the village, while a chain ferry operates between Studland and Poole and Bournemouth.
-There are a number of blue-flag beaches close by including Studland and Swanage.
-Other local attractions include the Purbeck Marine Wildlife Reserve, the Tank Museum and Monkey World Ape Rescue Centre.

 Verwood, New Forest